Lighting Terms Explained

 As the name suggests is a light mounted to the wall.
 Wall lighting greatly contributes to creating ambient light in any space.
 Also, to provide directional light, drawing attention to the bits you want people to see.

 Refers to a colour temperature around 3000K, providing a yellowish-white light.
 Where should you use warm white?
 Warm white is recommended for living spaces where you want to create a relaxed and homely feel.

-What are watts?
-A measure of how much power it takes to illuminate a light bulb.
-Fast becoming obsolete having been replaced by the more suitable Lumens measurement.
+A watt is a unit of power.
+It measures how much power it takes to illuminate a light bulb.
+It is fast becoming obsolete having been replaced by the more suitable Lumen’s measurement.